- The speed limit on all campus roads is not to exceed 25 mph, and the speed limit in parking lots should not exceed 5 mph.

 - Camper vans, trailers, ect., must register with Campus Police and display permit to remain on campus after dark.
 Such vehicles are not permitted to stay in parking lots located near any resident dorm or activities building.
 Campus Police will assist you and designate a place for you to park.

-- Abandoned vehicles will not be permitted on PC property including college owned leased or rented apartments for longer than 72 hours.
+- Abandoned vehicles will not be permitted on Presbyterian College property including college owned leased or rented apartments for longer than 72 hours.

 Group A fines are $30 and group B fines are $60 per offense for students, faculty, and staff.
 If you pay the fine within three days, the fee will be reduced by one half.